GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 {% Aside %}
 **Coming Soon!**
-Starting in Chrome 82, websites can check if their PWA, served from the same, or different domain is installed.
+In addition to detecting if their PWA is served from the same domain, Chrome 82 lets websites check if their PWA is served from a different domain.
 Microsoft is actively working on enabling this API for Edge and we hope to see it land around Edge 82.
 {% endAside %}